🚀 See Middesk in action with an instant, self-guided demo

 How fast is this method?: Extremely Slow

 Since EIN numbers are mandatory for businesses to operate in the US, they may be found on government registration documents.
 A good first place to look for these is the Secretary of State portal for the company’s home state.
-It can also be fruitful to try a direct IRS EIN search, especially for charities and non-profit organizations (which will be listed in the Tax Exempt Organizations database).
+It can also be fruitful to try a direct IRS EIN search, especially for charities and non-profit organizations (which can be found using the Tax Exempt Organizations search tool).

 Each database’s interface is different, though, so it may take some digging and getting used to the settings before you find the information you’re looking for.
 Also note that, in some cases, you will be required to pay a fee to conduct a search.